-This is going to be a very exciting and productive summer with major breakthroughs expected on several fronts on the PHIP and OPNMR projects.
+It was a fun and productive summer with major progress on the PHIP and OPNMR projects.
+Some of our newest manuscripts are listed below.

 Evan (Wenbo) Zhao, a graduate student in the UF Chemistry department, recently joined the Bowers group.
 His research project involves optimization of pairwise hydrogen addition on supported metal catalysts for parahydrogen induced polarization (PHIP).
 We are delighted to have Evan on our team.